glennhenry/cs-notes/docs/database-system/06-concurrency-control/concurrency-control.md

 Some common problem that occurs in concurrent transactions :

 - **[Deadlock](/operating-system/process-synchronization#deadlock)** : Deadlock is a situation where two or more transactions are waiting indefinitely for resources that are held by other transactions.
 - **Dirty Reads** : Dirty read occurs when one transaction reads data that has been modified by another transaction that has not yet been committed.
-In other words, a transaction reads uncommitted data that may be rolled back later, leading to data inconsistency.
+In other words, a transaction reads uncommitted data that may be rolled back later, leading to a potential data inconsistency.
+- **Dirty Writes** : Occur when a write operation that hasn't been committed is overwriten by another write operation.
 - **Non-repeatable Reads** : Non-repeatable reads occur when a transaction reads the same data multiple times during its execution, but the values of the data change between each read.
 This inconsistency can happen when another transaction modifies the data that the first transaction is reading.
 - **Phantom Reads** : Phantom reads occur when a transaction reads a set of rows that satisfy a certain condition, but when it repeats the same read, additional rows are found that meet the condition.
 This can occur when another transaction inserts or deletes rows that match the condition.